CCurl/c4/README.md

 | %x     | (N--) | Print TOS in base 16. |
 | %[x]   | (--)  | EMIT [x]. |

-## The A stack
+## The A, B and T stacks
-c4 includes an A stack. <br/>
+c4 includes A, B and T stacks. <br/>
-This is somewhat similar to MachineForth's operations for 'a', but in c4, it is a stack.<br/>
+These are similar to ColorForth's operations for 'a', but in c4, they are stacks.<br/>
-The size of the A stack is 'tstk-sz' (see c4.h, TSTK_SZ).<br/>
+The size of the stacks is 'tstk-sz' (see c4.h, TSTK_SZ).<br/>
+Note that there are also additional words for the return stack. <br/>

 | WORD  | STACK | DESCRIPTION |
 |:--    |:--    |:-- |